ginstrom/paladin-novel/chapters/20_price-of-war.md

 "A laudable goal," Gond conceded.
 "What form of coordination do you envision?"

 "We have resources," Roderick stated.
 "Wealth, influence, access to intelligence within the courts and merchant houses.
 We can disrupt their finances, sow discord among their leadership, even provide arms and training to those who rise against them.
-In return..."
+In return…"

 "Ah," Gond said softly.
 "The inevitable return."